-Home » Residency Program » Post Graduate Year One (PGY1) Pharmacy Residency
+Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Purpose

-The PGY1 pharmacy residency at Duke Regional Hospital builds on the Doctor of Pharmacy education and outcomes to contribute to the development of competent clinical pharmacists which are eligible for board certification and postgraduate year two (PGY2) pharmacy residency training.
+The PGY1 pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for post-graduate year two (PGY2) pharmacy residency training.

 National Matching Service Code